-Let’s find out the ConfigMgr Application Deployment Status using Custom Report, SQL query, and report builder.
+Let’s find out the ConfigMgr or SCCM Application Deployment Status using Custom Report, SQL query, and report builder.
 We have many other SQL queries and other custom reports we shared with the HTMD Forum community.

 In this post, you will learn how to make a working Application Deployment SQL query to find the deployment status from your configuration manager (a.k.a ConfigMgr) database.
 You can customize the query as per your need.